 Certainly musical expectations have numerous effects on the listener, but they should not be confused with a semantics as we use the term here: these expectations by themselves do not allow music to convey information about a music-external reality.
-To go back to our linguistic analogy involving the meaningless syllables $la\ lu\ la\ li$, the syntax we defined in (1) leads to some expectations, for instance that the syllable $la\ should\ be\ followed\ by\ li\ or\ lu$, and that $li\ as\ well\ as\ lu\ should\ be\ followed\ by\ la\ .$ Whether or not these expectations lead to emotions on the perceiver's part, they are entirely different from a bona fide semantics.
+To go back to our linguistic analogy involving the meaningless syllables $la \ lu \ la \ li$, the syntax we defined in (1) leads to some expectations, for instance that the syllable la should be followed by li or lu, and that li as well as lu should be followed by la.
+Whether or not these expectations lead to emotions on the perceiver's part, they are entirely different from a bona fide semantics.

 Similarly, the composer or performer may choose to highlight some aspects of the music, thus helping the listener to structure musical information in the intended way - which is one aspect of 'music pragmatics'.
 But this does not suffice to yield a semantics.
-To have a linguistic point of comparison, consider how language makes new elements salient.
+To have a linguistic point of comparison, consider how language makes new elements salient (e.g. Schwarzschild 1999).
 In (3)a, the second clause contrasts with the first in that me is replaced with you, and for this reason the new element you is focused (by way of greater loudness, higher pitch and longer duration).
 If another element is focused instead, as is the case in (3)b, the result is deviant (as indicated by the sign #).

-- (3) a.
-He will introduce me to her, and then he will introduce YOU to her. - b. #He will introduce me to her, and then he will introduce you to HER.
+(3) a.
+He will introduce me to her, and then he will introduce YOU to her.b. #He will introduce me to her, and then he will introduce you to HER.